Tony Award Winner

 Tony Award-winner and five-time Tony Award nominee LAURA BENANTI is a highly celebrated stage and screen actress.
 A native of Kinnelon, New Jersey, she won Paper Mill Playhouse’s Rising Star Award for her portrayal of Dolly Levi in her high school production of Hello, Dolly!, and from there, went on to take Broadway by storm, making her Broadway debut at the young age of 18 as Maria in The Sound of Music, opposite Richard Chamberlain.

-Her television credits include recurring “Younger,” “The Detour,” Supergirl,” “Law & Order: SVU,” “Nashville,” “The Good Wife, “Elementary,” “Nurse Jackie," “The Big C,” NBC’s “The Sound of Music Live” and many more.
-She frequently appears on “The Late Show with Stephen Colbert” with her heralded impression of First Lady Melania Trump.
+Her television credits include recurring "Life and Beth", with Amy Schumer, "Gossip Girl" 2021, "Would I Lie To You" game show on the CW, “Younger,” “The Detour,” Supergirl,” “Law & Order: SVU,” “Nashville,” “The Good Wife, “Elementary,” “Nurse Jackie," “The Big C,” NBC’s “The Sound of Music Live” and many more.
+She frequently also appeared on “The Late Show with Stephen Colbert” with her heralded impression of First Lady Melania Trump.

 Benanti recently ended her critically acclaimed run starring as Eliza Doolittle in Lincoln Center’s revival of “My Fair Lady,” and before that was seen on stage in Steve Martin's hit Broadway play, Meteor Shower, where she costarred alongside Amy Schumer and Keegan Michael Key.
 Other Broadway roles include Amalia Balash in She Loves Me, for which she was nominated for Tony, Drama Desk, Outer Critics Circle and Drama League Awards.
 For Lincoln Center, Laura was nominated for a Tony Award and won the Drama Desk and Outer Critics Circle Awards for her starring role in the Broadway production of Women on the Verge of a Nervous Breakdown, and also starred in their Broadway production of Sarah Ruhl's In the Next Room or The Vibrator Play.
 Ms. Benanti earned the 2008 Tony Award for Outstanding Featured Actress in a Musical, a Drama Desk Award, and an Outer Critics Circle Award for her revelatory portrayal of Gypsy Rose Lee in Gypsy opposite Patti LuPone.
 Other Broadway roles include The Wedding Singer, Nine (starring Antonio Banderas), her Tony, Drama Desk and Outer Critics Circle Award-nominated performance of Cinderella in Stephen Sondheim's Into the Woods, and her Tony nominated turn in Swing!.